qrow2022/Windows-10-Cleanup-Scripts/README.md

 One of the scripts will remove the apps from a mounted ISO file to prevent their installation from the start.

+Another script will shutdown certain Windows 10 services that I find to be either useless, not necessary for my workflow, or to possibly be privacy issues.

 ## To Do